pw22232/AIAREnhanced-Tech/Metadata/ecosystem_components.md

 - Resource Management takes care of cleaning up and getting rid of resources that are no longer needed.
 - API Server is the main control centre, used by coding tools and automated processes.
 - Bootstrap Server holds the initial setup information.
-- Web UI (coming soon) will let you manage and analyze tests from a dashboard.
+- Web UI (coming soon) will let you manage and analyse tests from a dashboard.
 - LDAP authentication server (coming soon) will use LDAP for logins.

 **Code Deployment:**